What is Autism Spectrum Disorder?

 Because the signs of autism show themselves early on, it’s important to be on the lookout.
-Here are a few of the early warning signs:
+When you are aware of the typical indications of autistic spectrum disorder, you can detect them when they first start to appear.
+These are a few of the childhood symptoms you may see:

 - Avoids eye contact